 Foremost vs. Erie

-Erie’s standard auto insurance policies go the extra mile and include pet injury coverage, which pays up to $500 per pet if your pet sustains an injury in a covered traffic accident.
+Erie’s standard auto insurance policies go the extra mile and include pet injury coverage, which pays up to $500 per pet if your animal sustains an injury in a covered traffic accident.
 The provider’s standard home insurance policies include guaranteed dwelling replacement cost coverage.
 Erie also offers life insurance and other financial products, which may appeal to customers who want to maintain their insurance needs with a single company.
 Erie receives great customer satisfaction scores from J.D.
-Power, but the regional carrier is only available in 12 states.
+Power, but the regional carrier is only available in certain states.

 Learn more: Erie Insurance review